+Walking around these peaceful meandering streets was one of my favorite things to do in Salzburg, even if it rained a little while we were there.
 Now that you’ve walked all over Salzburg, you’ve probably got a good feel for this delightful city.

 My Indigo has several vegan options on the menu, including a vegan curry with soy chunks, salads, and vegan sushi rolls.
 We brought back some curry and sushi rolls to eat at our apartment.
 There’s also a small seating area inside should you wish to dine in.
 On another occasion, I also enjoyed a coffee here on their small outdoor patio facing the serene river.

 Salzburg Itinerary Day 2

 Now that you’re all settled in, use day 2 in Salzburg to check out some local attractions.
 There are so many fun things to do in Salzburg, you surely won’t run out of places to see.
 But first…don’t go out on your sightseeing adventure with an empty stomach!

 On our way to breakfast, we crossed a different bridge that was covered with love locks.
 The Makartsteg pedestrian bridge offers scenic views across the river, and it’s also a place to mark your everlasting romance.

 The Heart of Joy is a vegetarian and vegan cafe serving up hearty and delicious meals all day.
 On the breakfast menu, there are a number of breakfast plates.
 We both ordered the “Vegan Delight”, consisting of a soy latte, vegan ham, porridge with fruits, vegan butter, jam and spelt bread.
 What a nourishing way to start the day!